opyh/motion-state-machine/README.md

 # motion-state-machine

-Hey, this is `motion-state-machine` — a state machine designed for [RubyMotion](http://rubymotion.com) for iOS.
+Hey, this is `motion-state-machine` — a state machine gem designed for [RubyMotion](http://rubymotion.com) for iOS.

 ## Motivation